Wagnerp/fxx/README.md

 ##Status

 fxx is very much work in progress.
-The skeleton is functional but there is currently no usable interface.
+The command line version (fxx-cli) is now usable for identifying and submitting product details.
+However, it is still missing some important features:

+- There is not yet any unattended mode (e.g. for submitting hashes from build machines)
+- There is no file extension filtering
+- The client fails to warn if a file matches on hash but not on name (i.e. a file of the same hash is known but does not match the filename on disk)